 “It was important that we tried to match the new proposed UPS system to what was already in place, Portal only reported a current system load of 200Kw, and it was, therefore, an ideal time for the works to be undertaken.
 Normally, when working with our customers, we do not offer more than what is required.”
 Inman explains.

 KUP recommended four KOHLER PW 6000 uninterruptible power supplies 250kVA each for this data centre infrastructure, with three strings of Yuasa UPS batteries.
 The KOHLER PW 6000 is a transformerless three-phase UPS system, parallelable up to 5MVA.
 Offering both intelligent energy management and maximum power protection, it uses less energy, achieves significant cost reductions, saves on valuable floor space and has a reduced impact on the environment.

-Replacing any UPS can be a costly exercise, but at KUP we explore how we can use what is already in place, to save not only money but time as well: “We were thankful that KUP could fully utilise existing components, like the battery racks, DC cabling and DC isolators – it saved Portal further expenditure and it greatly increased the speed and ease of commissioning.”
+Replacing any UPS can be a costly exercise, but at KUP we explore how we can use what is already in place, to save not only money but time as well: “We were thankful that KUP could fully utilise existing components, like the UPS battery racks, DC cabling and DC isolators – it saved Portal further expenditure and it greatly increased the speed and ease of commissioning.”
 Explains Andrew Fitch.

-The original installation was configured with the DC cabling running between the UPS modules and the battery strings housed within steel trunking fixed directly to the floor.
-This presented a challenge to the design team, as it would have prevented the units being swapped out without a complete system shutdown, which simply could not happen given the downstream business critical equipment being supported.
-This was overcome by the installation of a permanent but accessible bespoke steel platform to allow each UPS modules to be swapped out independently with the remaining units still supporting the load.
+The original UPS installation was configured with the DC cabling running between the UPS modules and the battery strings housed within steel trunking fixed directly to the floor.
+This presented a challenge to the design team, as it would have prevented the units from being swapped out without a complete system shutdown, which simply could not happen given the downstream business-critical equipment being supported.
+This was overcome by the installation of a permanent but accessible bespoke steel platform to allow each of the hot-swappable UPS modules to be changed independently with the remaining units still supporting the load.